String

 +(string, string)

-operator+ :: string(thisStr : exact string, otherStr : exact string)
+operator+ :: string(thisStr : const exact string, otherStr : const exact string)

 Concatenates two strings together